psyklopp/AdityaBhardwaj-dev/content/posts/012-job-hunting-week-1.md

 ---
-title: "Job Hunting Week-1: Hoping on one job application.
+title: "Job Hunting: Hoping on one job application.
 Moving to weekly post!"
 date: 2024-06-21T22:42:52+02:00
 draft: false
 description: "I have applied to about 8-10 jobs up until now.
 I was asked my salary expectation among other HR stuff by one company.
 It is highly relevant and I will like it most probably."